sdubadzelau/junior-java-training-course/docs/15-agile-software-development.md

    1. The team can discuss the status of the scrum, and then make changes as necessary.
 10. What are 3 pillars of Scrum?
     1. transparency, inspection, and adaptation
-11. What are three components within the product backlog?
+11. What are 3 components within the product backlog?
     1. requirements, user stories, and enhancements.
        (Product backlogs are the to-dos for the project, and contain many components that outline what needs to get done.)
 12. Why is the product implement important?
     1. It represents the completed deliverables, and should have some business value.
 13. What are some of the product owner's key responsibilities?